jltorresm/otpgo/README.md

 ## Supported Operations
 - Generate HOTP and TOTP codes.
 - Verify HOTP an TOTP codes.
+- Export OTP config as a [Google Authenticator URI][googleURI].

 ## Planned Functionality
-- Generate QR code image to register secrets in authenticator apps.
+- Export OTP config as a QR code image (used to register secrets in authenticator apps).
+- Export OTP config as a JSON.

 ## Reading Material
 - [HOTP: An HMAC-Based One-Time Password Algorithm][rfc4226]